OFER: Occluded Face Expression Reconstruction: Related Work

 \paragraph{3D face reconstruction from occluded images.} A few works have specifically addressed the problem of reconstructing faces under occlusion.
 Egger et al.~\cite{egger2016occlusion, egger2018occlusion} proposed a probabilistic optimization approach that simultaneously solves for model parameters and segmentation regions using an expectation–maximization approach.
 FOCUS~\cite{li2023robust} follows a similar idea within a self-supervised learning strategy.
 These methods prioritize obtaining valid reconstructions for the non-occluded regions but do not address the ambiguity of the problem, which requires a distribution of solutions.
 Recently, Diverse3D~\cite{dey2022generating} tackled this by employing a mesh-based variational autoencoder (VAE) for shape completion, combined with Determinantal Point Process (DPP) ~\cite{Kulesza2012DeterminantalPP} for sampling diverse solutions in expression space.
-However, the method often results in unrealistic and exaggerated reconstructions (see~\cref{fig:exp_comparison}) because DDP is not designed to capture the statistical properties of the data.
+However, the method often results in unrealistic and exaggerated reconstructions (see~\cref{fig:exp_comparison}), since DDP is not designed to capture the statistical properties of the data.

-\paragraph{\textbf{Learning to Rank.}} Ranking plays an essential role in Information Retrieval~\cite{Liu2009LearningtoRank} commonly used for document search and retrieval~\cite{ko2022survey,han2020learning}, image search~\cite{Parikh2011RelAttr}, and recommendation systems~\cite{Nguyen2014LearningTR}.
-Some recent works focusing on text ranking with large language models, such as T5~\cite{zhuang2023rankT5}, incorporate ranking losses as a fine-tuning tool to optimize model performance.
+\paragraph{\textbf{Learning to Rank.}} Ranking plays an essential role in Information Retrieval~\cite{Liu2009LearningtoRank}, commonly used for sorting documents by relevance~\cite{ko2022survey,han2020learning}, image search~\cite{Parikh2011RelAttr}, and recommendation systems~\cite{Nguyen2014LearningTR}.
+Learning to Rank methods~\cite{Liu2009LearningtoRank} perform this task by making use of supervised machine learning.
 RankGAN~\cite{Lin2017AdversarialRF} uses ranking as a rewarding mechanism to train a language generator to produce higher-quality descriptions.
+Some recent works such as T5~\cite{zhuang2023rankT5} focus on text ranking with large language models, and incorporate ranking losses as a fine-tuning tool to optimize model performance.
 To the best of our knowledge, ranking has not been explored in the context of diffusion models to select an optimal sample.